Dismiss Modal

 A prostate-specific antigen (PSA) test is a blood test that measures the level of prostate-specific antigen, a protein produced by the prostate gland.
 The higher a man’s PSA level, the more likely it is that he has prostate cancer.

 Increased levels of PSA don’t immediately identify the presence of cancer, and a biopsy can indicate if someone needs further examination.
-Garner explains that the PSA can be useful in not only early detection but also for annual screening to watch for trends.
+PSA can be useful in not only early detection but also for annual screening to watch for trends.

 The second screening option is the digital rectal exam, a quick, routine procedure that allows your provider to physically examine the prostate to detect growths, enlargement or other irregularities.